What is an R&D Tax Incentive Application?

-The R&D tax incentive application is a form used to to apply for registration of research and development (R&D) activities for the R&D Tax Incentive.
+The R&D tax incentive application is a form used to register research and development activities for the R&D tax offset.

 The R&D tax incentive application form is used to apply for registration of research and development (R&D) activities for the R&D Tax Incentive (Section 27A, Industry Research and Development Act 1986).